Wanamaker, Kempton and Southern Railroad

 The Wanamaker, Kempton & Southern, Inc. (WK&S) is a privately owned heritage railroad company in Kempton, Pennsylvania.
 The company was founded in 1963 and operates over an isolated remnant of a former Reading Company line.
 Its nickname is the Hawk Mountain Line due to its proximity to the Hawk Mountain range.
+The line runs along Ontelaunee Creek near areas favored by birdwatchers.

 Operations

 The WK&S operates tourist trains on about 3 mi of track between Kempton and Wanamaker regularly on weekends between May and November as well as on special occasions using either diesel or steam engines.
 Its Kempton station is not the original one, but consists of buildings from the Reading Company that were brought to their current location.
 The ticket office was the original station at Joanna, Pennsylvania.

 The company owns a shop building and an additional 1.5 mi of track south of Kempton.

 History

 The origins of the Wanamaker, Kempton & Southern date back to 1870 with the charter of a new railroad, the Berks County Railroad.
 In a very short time, the new line was bankrupt.
 It went to the Philadelphia and Reading Railroad as the renamed the Schuylkill and Lehigh line, a small branch line from Reading to Slatedale where the Reading connected with the Lehigh Valley Railroad.
-With the decline of railroads the Reading Company filed abandonment of the Schuylkill and Lehigh line.
+With the decline of railroads, the Reading Company filed abandonment of the Schuylkill and Lehigh line.

 In 1963 a group of volunteers founded the Wanamaker, Kempton & Southern Railroad with its main purpose to preserve railroad history.
 The original plan for the line was to operate 11.5 mi of track from Kempton to Germansville.
 However this did not happen because an uncooperative land owner forced the new railroad to stop where the owner's land started, which is why the railroad stops just a north of Wanamaker along Route 143.
 The new railroad purchased 3 mi of track for $65,000.
 After the rest of the line was abandoned, the tracks south of Kempton were next on the list to be scrapped, but the WK&S had no money to purchase the line.
 However, the scrapper donated 1.2 mi of track south of Kempton.
 The end of the line to the south became North Albany.